-Hepatitis A infection is caused by the hepatotropic hepatitis A virus (HAV) and is usually transmitted via the fecal-oral route.
-About half of all cases of HAV infection that occur in the US are acquired during visits to countries that are endemic for HAV (e.g., tropical or subtropical regions).
-HAV infection results in acute hepatitis with a clinical course characterized by prodromal symptoms of fever and malaise, followed by jaundice.
-The laboratory findings in hepatitis A are similar to those observed in other forms of acute viral hepatitis, high levels of serum transaminase, and mixed hyperbilirubinemia are observed.
-Serological detection of anti-HAV IgM, which is elevated during acute infection, confirms the diagnosis.
-While prodromal symptoms resolve within a few weeks, jaundice usually resolves within 1–3 months.
-No chronic sequelae occur and acute hepatic failure occurs only in very rare cases.
-Therefore, supportive care is usually the only treatment required.
-As of 2006, routine immunization against hepatitis A is recommended for all children older than 12 months.
-Certain high-risk groups, such as tourists to areas where HAV is endemic, as well as individuals at increased risk of severe disease, such as those with chronic liver disease, should also be immunized against HAV if they have not been previously vaccinated.
+Hepatitis A is a viral disease caused by the hepatotropic hepatitis A virus (HAV) and usually spreads through fecal-oral transmission.
+About half of all patients with hepatitis A in the US acquire the HAV during visits to countries in which HAV is endemic (tropical or subtropical regions).
+HAV infection can cause acute viral hepatitis, which initially manifests with prodromal symptoms (fever and malaise), followed by jaundice.
+The laboratory findings in hepatitis A are similar to those observed in other forms of acute viral hepatitis and include high serum transaminase levels and mixed hyperbilirubinemia.
+Serological detection of anti-HAV IgM antibodies confirms the diagnosis of hepatitis A. While prodromal symptoms typically resolve within a few weeks, jaundice may persist for 1–3 months.
+Hepatitis A is typically self-limited with no chronic sequelae, and acute liver failure rarely occurs; therefore, only supportive care is typically required.
+In the US, routine immunization against HAV is recommended for all children > 12 months of age.
+Individuals at increased risk of infection, such as travelers to areas in which HAV is endemic, as well as individuals at increased risk of severe disease, such as those with chronic liver disease, should also be immunized against HAV if they have not been previously vaccinated.
 The hepatitis A immunization series generally provides long-term immunity, without the need for booster doses.

-An important differential diagnosis is another feco-orally transmitted viral infection caused by the hepatitis E virus (HEV), which is also spread through fecal-oral transmission, is an important differential diagnosis.
-The clinical features of hepatitis E is almost identical to that of hepatitis A, with the exception that pregnant women are at a high risk of developing acute liver failure.
-Serological tests help to distinguish HEV from HAV.
+Hepatitis E, caused by the hepatitis E virus (HEV), which is also spread through fecal-oral transmission, is an important differential diagnosis.
+The clinical features of hepatitis E are almost identical to those of hepatitis A, with the exception that pregnant women are at a higher risk of developing acute liver failure with hepatitis E. Serological tests help to distinguish hepatitis E from hepatitis A.

 - Age: Vaccination programs have made the disease fairly rare in children; infection is now more widespread in adults.

 Epidemiological data refers to the US, unless otherwise specified.